gvdb/crowns/README.md

 * Treated like a 10 for strength when rallied as a Troop card
 * Also has these additional abilities:
     + __On the Throne:__ Can be placed on the Throne like a King or Queen (i.e. coronated) to be advanced as a “False Crown”
-        - The Jack can't be scored and awards no points.
+        - The Jack can't reign and awards no points.
 Advancing has no effect other than to make the deception to the other player(s) more convincing
         - If accessed by a Raiding player (in the defending player's Throne) the defending player can remove a pair of Troop cards from a rally point of the raiding player's Throne or Stronghold.
 The Jack is then discarded
         - If a Jack is currently on a player's Throne and they want to put another card there, the Jack and any cards used to advance it are discarded to Tombs
     + __As a Troop:__ If placed as a part of a Troop it adds the additional requirement that the Raiding player must discard a card from their Stronghold to pass it, known as a toll.
 The Raiding player must still be able to match the strength of the Troops encountered to pass.
 Cards used to pay a toll are placed face down next to the Jack for which the toll is being paid.
 These cards are then discarded once the Raid ends